Supermagnum/supermorse-app/README.md

 # Arduino firmware:
 https://github.com/Supermagnum/supermorse-app/tree/main/arduino

-Arduino pinouts:
-https://github.com/Supermagnum/supermorse-app/tree/main/Arduino_variants_pinouts
+Arduino pinouts and board sizes https://github.com/Supermagnum/supermorse-app/tree/main/Arduino_variants_pinouts

 # Arduino Pin Tester Tool
+for the Xiao ESP32-C6
 This helps determine the correct GPIO pins to use in the morse_decoder.ino sketch.
 Use this tool if:
 - You are unsure if you have soldered correctly
 - Some pins have stopped responding
 - You need to verify your Arduino configuration